 - Local taxes withheld: Some metro areas, like New York City, set their own local taxes, which pay for local government services.

-- Insurance deduction(s): Health, dental, vision, life, disability – you might wind up contributing to any or all of these.
+- Benefit insurance deduction(s): Health, dental, vision, life, disability—you might wind up contributing to any or all of these employee benefits.
 If so, your share will likely be included on your pay stub.

-- FICA: You might have seen this on your pay stub, but not known what it means.
+- FICA: You might have seen this on your pay stub, but did not know what it meant.
 FICA stands for Federal Insurance Contributions Act.
 In short, it’s your contribution to Medicare and Social Security.

-- Wage garnishments: Wage garnishment is when your employer withholds a certain amount of your paycheck to pay back your debt (for example, a tax bill or child support payments).
+- Wage garnishments: Wage garnishment is when your employer withholds a certain amount of your paycheck to pay off your debt (for example, a tax bill or child support payments).

-- Back pay: If your employer owes you back pay, for example because of an adjustment to your employment – hourly to salaried or vice versa – you will might see the payout listed on your stub.
+- Back pay: If your employer owes you back pay—for example because of an adjustment to your employment (hourly to salaried, or vice versa)—you might see the payout listed on your stub.

-- Net pay: This is the amount you receive after deductions – your actual paycheck, so to speak.
+- Net pay: This is the amount you receive after deductions—your actual paycheck, so to speak.
 If you're evaluating a job offer or starting a new job, you can calculate your net pay to get an estimate of how much you'll earn.

 The pay stub may also include year-to-date totals of gross and net earnings and deductions.

-If you have questions on any of the items on your pay slip, check with your manager or company Human Resources department for clarification.
+If you have questions about any of the items on your pay slip, check with your manager or company’s Human Resources department for clarification.
 They can advise you on your current deductions and on how to make changes to what is withheld from your gross pay.

 How to Calculate Your Net Pay